 California is home to so many beautiful modern attractions that one of the things that often gets lost in the shuffle is the history of this fantastic state.
 One of the most exciting parts of that history to me is that it was the endpoint for Route 66, the mother road.
 I have set out to drive the California portion of this road in separate parts, and in doing so, I have already found wonderful places like the Original McDonalds Museum and Elmers Bottle Ranch.
 This post spotlights the attractions I found when driving from Barstow down to the top of the Cajon Pass.
 They are in order of the things you would see heading from Barstow down to Victorville.
 You can read about Route 66 attractions from San Bernardino to Rancho Cucamonga here.

 Elmer’s Bottle Tree Ranch

 As a fan of strange attractions, I loved the stop at Elmer’s.
 Elmer’s Bottle Tree Ranch is a labor of love by one man to create a unique piece of art for others to enjoy.
 This collection of steel poles with bottles stuck on them is super fun to walk through and even better to photograph.
 This place is open most days from dawn to dusk, as Elmer said he loved people being able to stop by, and he even keeps it open when he is not there.
 Make it a for sure stop on your drive, or even an adventure in and of itself.
-Unfortunately, Elmer passed way in June 2019, but the art is still on display to see.
+Unfortunately, Elmer passed away in June 2019, but the art is still on display to see from the road.
+I am not sure if it will remain open.